EarlGlynn/HAVV-analysis/README.md

 The match but deceased rate (black line) has been trending upward since late 2020.

-During the week of March 23, 2024 the HAVV file shows Kansas had 1067 total transactions week with 835 matches -- so 232 or 21.7% did not match that week.
-But of those 835 matches, the HAVV data shows 447 "Single Match Deceased", which indicates 53.5% of the matches were possibly deceased.
+During the week of March 23, 2024 the HAVV file shows Kansas had 1067 total transactions with 835 matches -- so 232 or 21.7% did not match that week (red line).

+But of those 835 matches, the HAVV data shows 447 were "Single Match Deceased", which indicates 53.5% of the matches were possibly deceased.
 Isn't this an unusually high death rate and worthy of investigation?

 ![alt text](Kansas-HAVV-Data-2024-05-25.png "HAVV Data for Kansas")